SamanthaBooth81/clay_and_fire/README.md

 - The navigation contains the multiple categories on offer.
 It was tested by clicking through and ensuring the category tag on each product card matched the category the page was displaying.

 - within the following Nav headings, their particular categories are listed when clicked, allowing for further filtering per section:
+    - All Products
+        - By Price
+        - By Category
+        - All Products
     - Earrings
+        - Studs
+        - Drops
+        - Clay Earrings
+        - All Earrings
     - Necklaces
+        - Pendants
+        - Statement
+        - All Necklaces
     - Special Offers
+        - New Arrivals
+        - Deals
+        - Clearance
+        - All Specials

 ### 11. As a shopper, I want to be able to be able to sort multiple categories and products simultaneously so that I can find the best priced product over a broader range of categories